 Salem, Oregon 97309-5052

-Telephone: (503) 378-4621
+Phone: (503) 378-4621

 PENNSYLVANIA

 Home inspectors are regulated by the Attorney General’s Office.
-The state has a rule that to be a home inspector the individual must be a member of a non-profit organization.
+The state has a rule that to be a home inspector, the individual must be a member of a nonprofit organization.

-Additionally, Pennsylvania home inspectors are required to carry Errors and Ommissions and General Liability Insurance.
+Additionally, Pennsylvania home inspectors are required to carry errors and omissions and general liability Insurance.

 See their resources on consumer protection.